bigrocketgames/chess-test/README.md

 - Game state tracked with redux and local state.
 - You can find this project live on Heroku [here](https://chess-test.herokuapp.com).

+## This project is best viewed on a large screen, as it has not been optimized for smaller screens at this point.

 chess pieces by Buch.
 You can find them [here](https://opengameart.org/content/chess-pieces-set).
 Used under the CC-by 3.0 license which can be viewed [here](https://creativecommons.org/licenses/by/3.0/).